superfly/docs/reference/configuration.html.md

 The available strategies are:

-**canary**: The default for apps without persistent volumes. `canary` will boot a single, new VM with the new release, verify its health, then proceed with a `rolling` restart strategy.

 **rolling**: The default for apps with persistent volumes.
 One by one, each running VM is taken down and replaced by a new release VM.
 This is the default strategy for apps with volumes.

+**immediate**: Replace all VMs with new releases immediately without waiting for health checks to pass.
+This is useful in emergency situations where you're confident about release health and can't wait for health checks.

+#### For Nomad (Legacy) Apps Only

+Legacy Fly Apps orchestrated by Nomad can also be deployed with `canary` or `bluegreen` strategies.

+**canary**: The default for apps without persistent volumes. `canary` will boot a single, new VM with the new release, verify its health, then proceed with a `rolling` restart strategy.

 **bluegreen**: For every running VM, a new one is booted alongside it in the same region.
 Once all of the new VMs pass health checks, traffic gets migrated to new VMs.
 If your app is scaled to 2 or more VMs, this strategy can reduce deploy time by running tasks in parallel.

-**immediate**: Replace all VMs with new releases immediately without waiting for health checks to pass.
-This is useful in emergency situations where you're confident about release health and can't wait for health checks.

 Note: If `max-per-region` is set to 1, the default strategy is set to `rolling`.
 This happens because `canary` needs to temporarily run more than one VM to work correctly.
 The `bluegreen` strategy will behave similarly with `max-per-region` set to 1.